 Purpleheart trees are increasingly endangered by deforestation, and we take great pains to ensure that as much of our wood as possible is ethically and sustainably harvested.
 Purpleheart trees are survivors, and it's our intent to let them go on living, as they should, in the forests of the Amazon Basin.

-We decided to use purpleheart wood as the interior for our WWII rings, but what of the exterior surface?
+We decided to use purpleheart wood as the interior for this ring design, but what of the exterior surface?
 One of the great joys of designing rings is the ability to use different materials that combine to tell a unique story.
 For this particular ring, there seemed no better choice than walnut wood from an M1 Garand rifle stock.
 The M1 was the standard small arm of the U.S. military during World War II.
 Of the more than 16 million Americans who served in the war, a great many of them did so with this rifle in their hands.

 We were incredibly fortunate to be able to obtain some disused M1 Garand rifle stocks for use in our rings.
 And for the final detail to tell this story, a yellow gold offset inlay was added to evoke the image of the distinctive yellow gold border of a genuine Purple Heart medal.